simialfa03/M242_RFID_Project/README.md

 Arduino is a open-source platform used for building electronics, mostly for educational purpose.
 Arduino consists of both a physical programmable circuit board and a piece of software, or IDE that runs on your computer, used to write and upload code to the arduino board.

 ## Our Arduino RFID project
 Our Arduino RFID Doorlock Project is based on [MICHAEL KLEMENTS RFID Doorlock Tutorial](https://www.the-diy-life.com/arduino-based-rfid-door-lock-make-your-own/).
 We changed it a little bit and created a slightly different code, using the mfrc522 library instead of his RFID library.
+You can downloand the code from here: [RFID-Code](/code/RFID/RFID.ino)

 ### Circuit Tables